 The band's lyrics are based in philosophy and are very poetic in nature.
 Often times showing alternating perspectives of themes such as science, psychology and secular thought.
 Painting bleak landscapes of the torment and oppression caused by religion and the rise of science over fantasy.
 Intelligently putting the disturbing images of these landscapes deep in your mind and challenging you to strive for the hidden wisdom within each passage.
 These lyrics are not blatant in any direction.
 All interpretations are left to the beholder.
 Yet, the emotional interpretation of the words are targeted toward the grief and misery caused by a nonsecular view and highlighting the empowerment of having secular thought.
+The lyrics are then delivered with guttural death metal lows and screeching black metal highs, giving SOR a true technical blackened death metal feel.

 Classically Composed / Brutally Rendered . .
 SOR's newest album, Casting Ruin, will prove to be a benchmark in brutal, atmospheric and technical song writing.
 Incorporating the study of binaural audio into their already complex structures, Solace Of Requiem has used this knowledge to facilitate the unorthodox poly-rhythms and complex writing style found in their latest work.
 If you were to hard-pan your speakers left, and then right, you would practically hear two separate songs.
 Combining these two songs creates the illusion of a third (main) song.
 This is the technique from which SOR has created it's original sound, unique to any known genre of death metal or black metal.